Newbridge, Caerphilly: Sport and leisure

 Newbridge Rugby Union Football Club plays in the WRU Championship.

 Newbridge Cricket Club play on the Welfare Ground and are a South Wales Premier League side, fielding 2 senior sides plus junior sides and a Women and girls side.

+Newbridge Town AFC play in the 7th tier of Welsh football, the North Gwent Premier League, and were champions for the 2022/23 season.

 Newbridge Boxing Club is the base of Team Calzaghe whose famous member Joe Calzaghe retired in 2009 as an undefeated world champion.

 Newbridge has a public leisure centre which was opened in January 1997.
 The complex includes a swimming pool and a fitness suite which was enlarged from one to two floors in 2007.
 The second floor is a viewing area which looks over the pool.

-Institute & Memorial Hall
+Workingman's Institute & Memorial Hall

 The Celynen Collieries' Institute (1908) and Memorial Hall (1925) on High Street, are both listed buildings, the Memo being Grade II*.
 The Institute is unusual as the miners themselves built it, borrowing the money through a private mortgage.
 The Memo was built to commemorate the 75 Newbridge men who died in the First World War.
 It is still the focus of Armistice Day and Remembrance Sunday activities every year.
 The Memo contains a ballroom with a sprung dance floor and an art deco auditorium which was designed to be both a theatre and a cinema.
 Both buildings now provide community facilities for local groups and societies, live music and community events but are both in urgent need of repair.
 After the mines closed, the Institute & Memorial Hall lost its income and became a drinking club.
 In 2004, when the local council was considering purchasing the land for a car park, a public meeting called by local MP Don Touhig led to the formation of The Friends of Newbridge Memo who got the buildings onto the BBC2 programme Restoration.
 They narrowly missed winning the final but received assistance from the Heritage Lottery Fund to begin the long process of raising money to restore both buildings.
 After a development grant was awarded by the Heritage Lottery Fund in summer 2009, Cadw and Caerphilly County Borough Council are actively supporting the scheme and the Big Lottery awarded £500,000 in December 2009.
 In July 2010 it was announced that the Heritage Lottery would grant the project £2.9 million to restore the buildings.

 Education

-Newbridge Secondary School (formerly known as Newbridge Comprehensive School and Newbridge Grammar School before that) is located in the town, catering for some 978 pupils aged 11 to 16.
+Newbridge Secondary School (formerly known as Newbridge Comprehensive School and Newbridge Grammar School before that) is located in the town, catering for ~1000 pupils aged 11 to 16.

 Tynewydd Primary School in Greenfield, Pantside Primary School, and Pentwynmawr Primary School cater for 4-11 year olds.